Eagerly awaited.

 In this magical boarding school story set in Japan and drawing on Asian myths and folklore, an ordinary Tokyo girl discovers her powers and her best friend, a Korean fox spirit, battles prejudiced suspicions as they hunt the evil spirit attacking students. ila Nguyen-Hayama's debut graphic novel!

-Albert Whitman, Fall 2024
+Albert Whitman, March 2025

 A picture book biography about Chinese American activist Grace Lee Boggs, who co-founded Detroit Summer to inspire young people to work together for positive social change.